ALL ABOUT AMERICA AND AMERICANS

 by Gordon Dioxide

-The capital city is New York, which has exactly two million people and pets.
+The capital city is probably New York, which holds exactly two million people.

-The American people are called the inhabitants, and their pets are called dogs, cats and other things.
+The American people are called the Americans, and their pets are called dogs, cats and other things.

 So this is the story of America.